l30nard0/mif/doc/readme.txt

 6.1.1.2.
 DHCP

-DHCP can be used to deliver PvD informations, but it isn't implemented since IPR claim was set for particular draft.
+DHCP can be used to deliver PvD information, but it isn't implemented since IPR claim was set for particular draft.
 Since that IPR claim is very broad, any implementation that carry PvD information will violate it.
 For DHCP implementation to be possible that IPR claim must be refuted.